marcusaasjensen/unity-editor-mouse-clicking-recorder/README.md

 ![](https://github.com/marcusaasjensen/editor-mouse-clicking-recorder/raw/main/Images/waiting.png "Console Waiting Message")

-You will see a green message in the Console telling you it will start to record your mouse clickings when you do your first mouse click on the above button.
+You will see a green message in the Console telling you it will start to record your mouse clicks when you do your first mouse click on the above button.
 Indeed, this button is the *clicking zone*.
-Then, when you are ready, start clicking at the rythm you want!
+Then, when you are ready, start clicking at the rhythm you want!

 You will see the list bellow getting bigger each time you click.